Expert Septic Tank Maintenance & Pumping: Affordable Service Checklist

 What your tank is doing out there

-How typically must you pump
+How frequently must you pump

-Pumping, cleansing, emptying: the market terms decoded
+Pumping, cleansing, clearing: the market terms decoded

 The cost effective service checklist